kaysoky/NeuralSystemsBCI2000/src/contrib/Extensions/DataGloveLogger/readme.txt

     For each of the 5 (or 14) sensors of each 5DT Data Glove 5 (or 14) Ultra, one state variable is stored with the data.

-	Relative to the old BCI2000 v2.0 convention, note two changes.
+	Relative to the old BCI2000 v2.0 DataGloveFilter, note two changes.
 Firstly the state name encodes the glove number (examples are shown below for Glove1*;
 	additional gloves will have higher numbers).
 Secondly, the sensors numbers are always 2 digits (Sensor01, Sensor02, etc).